brajard/reddaml/L2S/README.md

 # Run the experiments of the Lorenz 2 scale model

 ## Configuration
-You can change the [config/paths.yml](config/paths.yml) to set the directory where to download the data (TODO: estimate the space needed)
+You can change the [config/paths.yml](config/paths.yml) to set the directory where to save the data (TODO: estimate the space needed)

 ## Reproduce the figures of the paper